CarlosAguA/android_basics/android-data-storage.md

 This section of the ABND focuses on data storage.

-According to the android documentation related to data storage on the [android developers data storage](https://developer.android.com/guide/topics/data/data-storage.html "Android developers data storage")
+According to the android documentation related to data storage on the [android developers data storage documentation](https://developer.android.com/guide/topics/data/data-storage.html "Android developers data storage")
 , the options to save persistent application data are:

 1. **Shared Preferences**.
 Store private primitive data in key-value pairs.